louisenaumann/5DMarkets/README.md

 # 5DMarkets
 A path-dependent market state reconstruction framework inspired by UCLA 5DCT respiratory motion modeling.

-# 5DMarkets

-A novel quantitative finance framework inspired by respiratory motion modeling developed in medical physics.

 ## Abstract

 Financial markets are traditionally modeled as point-in-time systems where future behavior is assumed to depend primarily on present observations.
 This assumption ignores path dependency, hysteresis, latent structural dynamics, and cross-asset deformation under systemic stress.